Library: Policy

 (4) additional information needed to make a decision.

-18. Per Form 08CC001E, Child Care Provider Contract, the payment rate is reduced to the appropriate star certification level at the expiration of four months, from the first day of the month, immediately following certified receipt of letter or notice of reduction sent to program.
+16. Per Form 08CC001E, Child Care Provider Contract, the payment rate is reduced to the appropriate star certification level at the expiration of one month, from the first day of the month, immediately following certified mail receipt of letter or notice of reduction sent to program.

-(1) Criteria reviews are conducted under the current owner's program and copies are filed in the prospective owner's case file.
+(1) Criteria reviews are conducted under the current owner's program and also maintained in the prospective owner's case record.

-(2) All Licensing correspondence copies are filed in both the current and prospective owners' case files.
+(2) All Licensing correspondence copies are maintained in both the current and prospective owners' case records.

 (3) All of the current owner's criteria review information is available to the prospective owner on request, including reduction of star certification levels.

-(1) During inactive status, star certification reviews are not conducted.
-However, Licensing contacts the program every four months verifying inactive status and Professional Development Ladder (PDL) certification.
-Licensing discusses ongoing PDL certification maintenance, alleviating future non-compliance upon resuming care.
+(2) During inactive status, star certification reviews are not conducted.
+However, designated CCS staff contacts the program every four months verifying inactive status and Professional Development Ladder (PDL) certification.
+Designated CCS staff discusses ongoing PDL certification maintenance, alleviating future non-compliance upon resuming care.
 Program contacts and discussions are documented on Form 07LC080E, Licensing Services Supplemental Information.

-(2) Upon resuming care, a partial-star certification review is conducted and may be combined with the Licensing monitoring visit.
+(3) Upon resuming care, a partial-star certification review is conducted.

-(3) When a full-star certification review was due during inactive status, Licensing conducts a full-star certification review upon resuming care.
+(4) When a full-star certification review was due during inactive status, a full-star certification review is conducted upon resuming care.
 Criteria not applicable during inactive status, such as parent surveys and conferences, and personnel evaluations, are not documented as violations.
-Licensing consults with the program regarding appropriate time frames for completing applicable criteria.
+Designated CCS staff consults with the program regarding appropriate time frames for completing applicable criteria.